HectorDevelops/Searchable/README.md

 * npm install

 3. If you encounter any of the following issues:
-   a.
-"Can't resolve 'react-icons/tb'"
+* "Can't resolve 'react-icons/tb'"
-     1. npm install react-icons
+** npm install react-icons
-   b.
-"Can't resolve axios"
+* "Can't resolve axios"
-     1. npm install axios
+** npm install axios

 4. Build and run the application by running:
   a. npm run start